yanguanglan/producer.producer/README.md

 - Bitbucket username and password.

 > WARNING: Saving your username and password for Bitbucket in plain text is not very secure.
 Bitbucket doesn't have personal API tokens, so it's either "username and password" or bring in an external OAuth1 library with all its dependencies just to authenticate to Bitbucket.
 The latter option might show up in a subsequent release.

+### Package Configuration

+Inside your package, you may define a `.producer/config` file that overrides any of these options for that specific package.
+You may also add to the `[files]` list to ensure other files are present and not empty.
+Lastly, not that in the `docs` command, you may use `{$target}` to note the output path for that command.

 ## Getting Started